newlandsvalley/tunebank-node/DIFFERENCES.md

 ## All other POST requests

 Tunebank-node requires the body of all other POST requests to be in JSON formay whereas Musicrest required a form-url-encoded body.

+## Error Responses

+When an error is returned with accompanying text (as it is for `BadRequest` or `Forbidden`) then is is returned as JSON with a single tag named `message`.